Bear Hunting Regulations

 Legal Methods and Restrictions

-- Only muzzleloading firearms, .45 caliber or larger, loaded from the muzzle of the gun.
+- Only muzzleloading firearms .45 caliber or larger loaded (propellant and projectile) from the muzzle of the gun.

 - Flintlock, percussion, or electronic ignitions are permitted.

 - It is unlawful to have in immediate possession any firearm other than a muzzleloading firearm while hunting with a muzzleloader.
-(See exception for valid concealed handgun permit holders on General Hunting Information.)
+(See exception for valid concealed handgun permit holders on Legal Use of Firearms & Archery Tackle.)

 - Smokeless powder is allowed in muzzleloading firearms designed for it.
 Never use smokeless powder of any type in any quantity in a muzzleloading firearm that is not specifically designed for it.